RetiredWizard/PyDOS/README.md

 shows up on your host computer.

 After the .UF2 file is copied to the microcontroller board it should re-boot and a new USB mass storage device should appear.
 Simply drag the PyDOS directory structure
 (after removing the **mpython** folder if space is a concern) to the root directory of the device that appears.
-Your microcontroller is now ready to run PyDOS.
+Your microcontroller now has PyDOS installed.

+At this point you should power cycle the microcontroller board so that the file system is configured to allow the microcontroller to have Read/Write access.

 To interact with the microcontroller you will need to connect using a terminal program.
 On a PC you can use putty and on linux minicom works well.
 To start minicom on linux type the command: